Danez-DK/HomeAssistant/readme.md

 You'll find various script related to Home Assistant here.

 ## Home Assistant download and install script
+The script is for "generic-x86", but you can change it for other platforms!

-To download the "download & install script" use the following command:
+Download "download & install script" use the following command:
 ```
 curl -Lo "HA_Auto_Install.sh" "https://raw.githubusercontent.com/Danez-DK/HomeAssistant/main/HA-Scripts/HA_Auto_Install.sh"
 ```